ton-org/sandbox/README.md

 ### Basic test template

+You can install additional `@ton/test-utils` package by running `yarn add @ton/test-utils -D` or `npm i --save-dev @ton/test-utils` (with `.toHaveTransaction` for jest or `.transaction` or `.to.have.transaction` for chai matcher) to add additional helpers for ease of testing.
+Don't forget to import them in your unit test files though!

 Writing tests in Sandbox works through defining arbitary actions with the contract and comparing their results with the expected result, for example:

 ```typescript